CERC-Genomic-Medicine/Regenie_nextflow/README.md

 ```
 ## Execution

-### Prepartion of LD-pruned set of variants for Whole genome modeling (regenie's first step)
+### Preparation of LD-pruned set of variants for Whole genome modelling (regenie's first step)

 1) At Minimum, change declaration of the following variables within the Common_LDpruned_variant.config file :

 * `VCF_files` -- full path to your input files ( Genotyped-array files if possible )
-* `lcr_regions` -- low complexity region bedfile, verify that the declaration uses the same genome buid (denotated by the option name)
+* `lcr_regions` -- low complexity region bed file, verify that the declaration uses the same genome build (denoted by the option name)
-* `ld_regions` -- long range high LD region, verify that the declaration uses the same genome buid (denotated by the option name)
+* `ld_regions` -- long-range high LD region, verify that the declaration uses the same genome build (denoted by the option name)
-* `plink2_exec` -- path to plink execuable or 'plink2' if already in your $PATH
+* `plink2_exec` -- path to plink executable or 'plink2' if already in your $PATH
 or
-* `qctool_exec` and  `bgenix_exec` -- Add path to respective execuable (qctools bgenix) or their name if already in your $PATH
+* `qctool_exec` and  `bgenix_exec` -- Add path to respective executable (qctools bgenix) or their name if already in your $PATH

 ```
-@@ Important : Other variable are present but have a default value :
+@@ Important : Other variables are present but have a default value :
 ```

 * `format` -- format of the output (valid options : PGEN / BGEN)